Updated June 2023

 - Escalate to a court eviction if necessary.

 While eviction is a scary word, it doesn’t have to be a scary process.
 With the right tools and information, you can regain control of your property in no time.
-Acting quickly throughout the process is key, but you should act with accurate knowledge to avoid making any mistakes.
+Acting quickly throughout the process is key, but you should act with accurate knowledge to avoid mistakes.